FREQUENTLY ASKED QUESTIONS

 3. WHY DO YOU NOT TAKE INSURANCE?

 First, in order to receive benefits from the insurance company for therapy you must be diagnosed with a mental disorder and prove to them that therapy is medically necessary.
-Many of my clients do not have a mental disorder but are simply stuck where they are in life or are dealing with some difficult relationships or transition periods in their lives.
-Therefore, I do not agree with having to give them a diagnosis and think that this is unnecessary.
+Many of my clients do not have a mental disorder but are simply stuck where they are in life or are dealing with some difficult relationships or transitional period in their lives.
+Therefore, we do not agree with having to give them a diagnosis and think that this is unnecessary.
 Another issue is that insurance companies decide how many sessions they will pay for which can cut therapy short for many people.
 Each of my clients are unique in their needs for therapy and I want them to be able to have a say in how long they need to see me; because ultimately they will know by how they feel if continuing therapy is needed.
 Finally, medical records might not be kept completely confidential.
 Not only does the files pass through many people in the insurance companies before it is approved, there is also the chance that you medical information (at the least that you saw a counselor for a mental disorder) will be put into a medical information database (MIB) that can be accessed by hundreds of insurance companies.
-This to me is not worth the risk.
+This to us is not worth the risk.

 4. IS THERE AN ON CALL THERAPIST AVAILABLE?